artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 # Lab 1 - The RISC-V ISA
 In this lab we review the RISC-V architecture and complete several exercises.
 Follow the next steps:
 1. Replicate the instructions provided in section *Using RIPES in the virtual machine*.
-2. Then, perform the initial tests provided at [InitialTests](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Fundamentals/RiscvArchitectureAssembly#initial-tests-in-ripes).
-Note that this link points to a different site, so be sure to return here after completing the tests.
-3. Finally, resolve the exercises 1-4 provided below.
+2. Then, resolve the exercises 1-4 provided below.

 ## Using RIPES in the virtual machine